utahjohnnymontana/DVD-Rip-Prep/README.md

 slightly faster 25 FPS.
 You can just slow it down to 24 FPS and the job is done.
 TV is where it gets complicated.
 TV made before the 1980s tends to be just like film, either soft or hard telecined.
-TV made after about 2005 tends to be soft telecined.
+TV made after about 2005 is usually soft telecined.
 It is those years in between that are a real problem.
 From around 1980 to 2005, video was often shot on one format and edited on another.
 The original bits and the edited bits were then spliced back together.
 Often, this will result in combinations of soft telecine